Working in the field

 If you would like more information about expatriation with Médecins Sans Frontières, we strongly recommend that you attend one of our information sessions before applying.

 These sessions are based on accounts from an MSF expat, who has returned from a mission.
 At these sessions, you will be given more information about Médecins Sans Frontières as a humanitarian organisation, about the various projects, working conditions, life and safety in the field and of course, the recruitment procedures.

 You will also have the opportunity to ask questions to our recruiters.

 Morning information sessions in Brussels

 The morning information sessions are organised every four months, on Saturday morning from 9.30 a.m. to 1.00 p.m., in French and Dutch.
-There are three general sessions for all profiles that take place in Brussels in our training centre; and one session specifically for technical and logistical profiles that takes place at MSF Supply, our humanitarian procurement agency.
+There are three general sessions for all profiles that take place in Brussels in our training centre; and one session specifically for non-medical profiles (supply chain, warehouse, procurement and pharma) that takes place at MSF Supply, our humanitarian procurement agency.
 All sessions include a visit of either the training centre or the warehouse.